JudicialCouncilOfCalifornia/scrape/README.md

 ## Prerequisites

 * Install Python Virtual Environment: https://opensource.com/article/19/6/python-virtual-environments-mac
+  * Python version might need to be newer than what is documented.
+For example on Ventura, install Python 3.11.1.
 * Create a virtual env and install scrapy: pip install Scrapy
+  * You might need to install dateparser if missing: pip install dataparser

 ## Adding a new website to scrape